astramieri/oci-ai-foundations/docs/introduction_to_llm.md

 Balancing model size, parameters, and token handling is crucial when working with LLMs.

+*The size and complexity of a language model, including the number of parameters (weights) and tokens have a profound impact on its capabilities and performance.
+Larger models with more parameters tend to have a better understanding of language and can generate more coherent and contextually relevant text.
+Larger models, however, require substantial computational resources, including GPUs and memory, for both training and inference.*

 ![LLMs](../images/llms.png)

 ## Bigger models are NOT always better!